Columbia College, Columbia University: Academics

 Columbia College has long been known for its rigorous Core Curriculum, a series of mandatory classes and distribution requirements that form the heart of Columbia College students' academic experience.
-The Core has changed slightly over the years, but students are currently required to take the following:

 Students are also required to pass a swimming test before receiving their diploma.
 The foreign language requirement, however, may be skipped if the student passes a placement exam or demonstrates requisite proficiency.
 Most students graduate within four years with a Bachelor of Arts degree.

 Campus

-Most of the College's facilities are located on Columbia University's Morningside Heights campus, especially in Hamilton Hall, which houses its administrative and admissions offices, as well as the directors of the Core Curriculum.
+Most of the college's facilities are located on Columbia University's Morningside Heights campus, especially in Hamilton Hall, which houses its administrative and admissions offices, as well as the directors of the Core Curriculum.

-Butler Library, Columbia University's main library, is home to more than 2 million volumes of the University's humanities collection.
-The facility recently underwent an extensive 4-year renovation, including the creation of a new wing, named Philip L. Milstein Family College Library in honor of its donor.
+Butler Library, Columbia University's main library, is home to more than 2 million volumes of the university's humanities collection.
+The facility recently underwent an extensive four-year renovation, including the creation of a new wing, named Philip L. Milstein Family College Library in honor of its donor.
 Included is a specialized collection of approximately 100,000 volumes containing subject matter in history, literature, philosophy, and the social sciences specifically intended to complement the Columbia College curriculum.
 The collection of the Columbia University Libraries consists of more than 9.2 million volumes held in 25 specialized libraries as well as a digital library, however Columbia College students do not have unlimited access to all specialized libraries.

 Students at Columbia College are guaranteed campus housing for four years.
 Residence halls, which also house undergraduate students of Columbia's engineering school, are either located on the Morningside Heights main campus or within 10 blocks of the 116th Street entrance.
 First-year students are housed on the main quad in John Jay, Carman, Wallach, Hartley and Furnald Halls.

 The two main dining facilities are John Jay Dining Hall and Ferris Booth Commons; all freshmen are required to have a full meal plan.
 Other school dining facilities available on the Morningside Heights campus are located in the recently remodeled student center, Alfred Lerner Hall, Faculty House, and Uris Hall.